Home > Design > Muzzle Devices

 What It Does

 Hybrid devices attempt to balance recoil control, flash suppression, and muzzle rise mitigation.
-While not the absolute best at any single function, they offer strong all-around performance and simplify muzzle device selection—especially for users who plan to mount a suppressor later.
+While not typically the absolute best at any single function, they offer strong all-around performance that can outshine a single-function device.

 Performance Characteristics: